jeremy-coleman/react-nickel-setup/README.md

 # react nickel setup

-Install deps with `npm i` then run rust api server and webpack with `npm run start`
+`npm i` then `npm run start`
+this will run rust api server and serve the web app with webpack